This article was posted on Thursday, April 30th, 2015 at 6:12 pm and is filed under Cusco Tours.

-Also known as the Urubama Valley, the Sacred Valley of the Incas was the agricultural heart of the Inca Empire.
-Unlike the standard terrain in the Andes region, the Sacred Valley has both a temperate climate and fertile soil, making it an obvious choice for growing maize and other crops that the Incas required in large quantities to sustain themselves.
-The valley also served as a buffer between Inca population centers and the Antis, another local tribe that would conduct raids on Inca territories.
+You don’t need a fancy river cruise to see the beautiful scenery Peru has to offer.
+You can find that in the Urubama Valley, better known as the Sacred Valley of the Incas.
+This was the agricultural heart of the Inca Empire due to its unique climate.
+Unlike the typical terrain you’ll see in the Andes, the Sacred Valley has both a temperate climate and fertile soil.
+This made it an obvious choice for growing maize and other crops in quantities large enough to feed their expanding empire.

 The Cusco Cathedral

-The Cusco Cathedral, or the Cathedral Basilica of the Assumption of the Virgin, took nearly one hundred years to build, and remains the home of the Archdiocese of Cusco to this day.
-Formerly the site of an Incan temple, the cathedral was built after the Spanish tore the temple down in order to build their own church, and was largely constructed of stones taken from the old stone fortress at Saksaywaman.
+The Cusco Cathedral, or the Cathedral Basilica of the Assumption of the Virgin, took almost one hundred years to build and remains the home of the Archdiocese of Cusco to this day.
+Formerly the site of an Incan temple, the cathedral was built after the Spanish tore the temple down in order to build their own church.
+It was largely constructed of stones taken from the old stone fortress at Saksaywaman.

-The San Blas neighborhood is home to many of Cusco’s local artisans and craft shops, as well as plenty of restaurants, bars, and hotels.
-Located a few blocks from the Plaza de Armas, Cusco’s city center, San Blas is located on steep hills that provide a beautiful panoramic view of the city.
+The San Blas neighborhood is home to many of Cusco’s local artisans and craft shops, but you can also find plenty of restaurants, bars, and hotels.
+Just a few blocks from the Plaza de Armas, San Blas is located on steep hills that provide a beautiful panoramic views of the city.